 Tip 03: How to improve narration?

 - Read more and more.
 Suppose you want to write about romance, then you should read the books of the romance genre.
-This way you will get to learn that how different authors wrote the same scene differently.
+This way you will get to learn how different authors wrote the same scene differently.

 - It is inbuilt in many of us as we have been writing our exam papers and you all try your best to convince your teacher with your answer to the question.
-Try writing the same scene in two or three different ways and analyse which one is better.
+Try writing the same scene in two or three different ways and analyze which one is better.

 * avoid reading debut authors as they might not be accurate and well experienced.

 - Show, don’t tell Being a writer you must show the scene happening in front of reader’s eyes, you must make them feel it happening instead of telling that it happened.
 For eg. Telling: She was a plumber and asked where the bathroom was.
 Showing: She wore coveralls carried a plunger and metal toolbox, and wrenches of various sizes hung from a leather belt around her waist.
 “Point me to the head,” she said.

 Tip 04: How to find a perfect story?

 1. Many of you have it around you.
 All you need to do is just start searching it in every character you meet throughout the day.

 2. It can be a story of you Family member/relative/friend/colleague or someone known to you (In this case you need to know the whole story and assure the person that you will keep his identity secret if he is not willing to share his identity openly).

 3. Read books of a similar genre you want to write.
 Break the stories into pieces and write your own story (Not recommended. better use your imagination and write it down.)